Wildcat Statue

 2.1.3.1 The Department shall follow procedures outlined in the Master Agreement.

 2.1.3.2 Relative to the process of the Department formulating its recommendations, as articulated in the Master Agreement: When a search for a new Department Head has been approved, an ad hoc committee of two members of the History Department and two members of the Philosophy Department shall be convened to serve as a Search Committee.
-After the Search Committee reports to the departments, using paper ballots in the History Department, a majority vote by each department shall select one or more candidates as the nominee(s) for Department Head and the name(s) shall be forwarded to the Dean.
+After the Search Committee reports to the departments, a majority vote by each department shall select one or more candidates as the nominee(s) for Department Head and the name(s) shall be forwarded to the Dean.

 2.1.3.2.1 If no candidate obtains a majority of each department’s vote, the Search Committee shall reconvene and the process shall repeat.